ranifarhat/Y1YL-Labs/Session 2, JS 1/README.md

    var favFruit = "Watermelon"
    var favSubject = "CS!"
  - Show the user the answer to the following questions using `alert()`:
-   1. What is the remainder when birthYear is divided by luckyNumber?
+   1. What is the value when birthYear is divided by luckyNumber?
    1. What is the value of birthYear + luckyNumber?
-   1. What is the value of birthYear + favSubject?
-   1. What is the value of favFruit + birthYear + luckyNumber?
-   1. What is the value of birthYear + luckyNumber + favSubject?
+   1. What is the value of favFruit + birthYear + luckyNumber + favSubject?

 > ***Not sure what to do?
 Try Googling for the following terms:*** javascript string to int, javascript variables, javascript order of operations.

-Raise your hand and get checked off by a TA or instructor.
-Nice work!
+### Part 3 : Document Object Model
+Also known as the DOM.

+- Add an `<h1>` tag in your HTML page, and set its `id` attribute to anything you want.
+ -  Example: `<h1 id="title1">Welcome to my page</h1>`
+- In your Javascript, add a function that changes the `innerHTML` (which is the text) of the `<h1>` you added in the step 1.
+ - Tip: google how to create funcitons in Javascript!
+ - For example: your line would be `document.getElementById("title1").innerHTML = "I control the page now!;`
+- Add a `<button>` tag in your HTML page, and set its `onclick` attribute to the function you created in step 2.
+ - For example: if your function's name is `changeText`, it would be `<button onclick="changeText()">Next</button>`
+- In the same function you created in step 2, add a line that changes the background color to any color you want!
+ - Tip: google how to change the body background color in DOM Javascript.